Mastering the Simple Sentence with a Compound Verb: A complete walkthrough

 - Two or more verbs: The core of the sentence has two or more verbs acting together.

 - A coordinating conjunction (sometimes): Conjunctions like and, but, or, etc., often connect the verbs.
-Still, sometimes the verbs are connected implicitly, particularly if they describe actions clearly linked in time or meaning.
+Even so, sometimes the verbs are connected implicitly, particularly if they describe actions clearly linked in time or meaning.

 By looking for these elements, you can readily distinguish compound verbs from other sentence structures.